George Clooney Nespresso US Coffee Advert

 George Clooney’s life has changed and matured.
 He is still an international celebrity, but he is no longer an available bachelor.
 He married human rights lawyer Amal Alamuddin in 2014.
 They both seem happy and their marriage solid.

 His politics were in tune with those of Barak Obama, but he probably does not share the views of Donald Trump’s administration.
 He and Amal have campaigned for environmental causes and human rights.
 He has the profile to be able to highlight serious issues and bring them to the media’s attention.
 Perhaps the latest Nespresso ad is a back-handed way of doing this?

 The advert implies the mafia boss’ wife is “owned” by her husband and she cannot talk to anyone without getting her husband’s permission.
 This controlling behavior can be an early sign of an abusive relationship.

 Is this Advert a Success or a Lemon?

 It is always difficult to determine the success of a marketing campaign.
 One measure is to see how much “chatter” the advert has raised.
 For example, can you remember what brand was being promoted by the ad?
 Would you talk to a friend about the storyline or mention the celebrities in the video?
 Can you describe in 30 seconds the key points of the advert?
 Have you shared the video on social media?
 Did you enjoy the ad?
 Was it memorable?
 Would you like to watch it again?
 And finally, ….
 Are you going to buy the product being advertised?

-Even though I dislike this latest offering of George Clooney’s Nespresso ads, if it is measured in the above terms, it is a success.
-The advert has inspired me to write this article and share my thoughts with you.
-However, I hope the storyline of next year’s ad will revert to the gentle humor of earlier editions.
+Even though I dislike the 2016 George Clooney’s Nespresso advert, if it is measured in the above terms, it is a success.
+The ad inspired me to write this article and share my thoughts with you.